-Sexual harassment is illegal and will not be tolerated at any Campus.
-Sexual harassment is a violation of state and federal law including Title IX of the Educational Amendments of 1972 and in some cases may constitute sexual abuse under state criminal statutes.
+Sexual harassment is illegal and will not be tolerated by the Campus.
+Sexual harassment is a violation of state and federal law, including Title IX of the Educational Amendments of 1972, and in some cases, may constitute a crime.
 Remington College is committed to providing an environment that is free from sexual harassment.